Knowledge Base

 Inspections8 min read

-NYC DOB Violations: ECB Penalties, Stop Work Orders & How to Cure Them
+NYC DOB Violations: Cure Strategy, Stop Work Orders & ECB Exposure

-DOB and ECB violations can stop construction, prevent sales, and trigger mounting daily fines.
-Learn what triggers each type, how penalties are calculated, and the step-by-step cure process.
+DOB and ECB violations can stop construction, prevent sales, and trigger daily fines.
+Learn how Asvakas evaluates each condition, prepares cure documentation, and coordinates the resolution path.

 Underpinning NYC